-There are over 70 million children (35% of the total population) in Pakistan, the majority of which grow-up with little access to their fundamental rights to primary health, basic education, and protection from abuse and neglect.
-Mostly, children of the country are victims of exploitation by their fathers or family due to economic challenges which use to push them into labor, even in hazardous forms of it, and deprivations from their basic rights of education, health fitness and childhood delights.
-But since the start of last decade, the children are becoming the victims of militancy as well, either through recruitment as suicide bombers or through a complete breakdown of the health and education system in military riddled areas in Pakistan.
-Situation of girls, the denial of their right to education and threats to their freedom, is equally alarming.
+There are over seventy million children in Pakistan, accounting for thirty-five percent of the country’s population.
+The majority of these children grow up with limited or no access to their fundamental rights to primary health, basic education, and protection from abuse and neglect.
+Mostly, children of the country are victims of exploitation by their family due to economic challenges.
+Children are forced to engage in labour, often in hazardous conditions, Since the early nineties, children are increasingly becoming the victims of militancy, either through recruitment as suicide bombers, or through a complete breakdown of the health and education system in military riddled areas in Pakistan.
+Child marriage, child labour, and gender exploitation also mean that females have to navigate particularly difficult circumstances in their early lives.

-Since its establishment, BUNYAD Foundation has implemented 20 projects solely to address the issues of child labor in 10 districts of the Punjab province.
-These projects ranged from mapping of working children to enroll them in non-formal and formal schools so that their futures can be transformed from labor to educated ones.
-The children working in carpet weaving units, soccer ball and surgical industry, brick kilns, cotton fields, and even camel jockey were identified and advocacy was made with their employers and then enrolled in the non-formal basic education centers established by the BUNYAD Foundation where they were provided food, stationary, books and sports items along with education.
-During 1995 to 2013, the Foundation has established 10,815 non-formal and basic education centers for the children involved in labor where 417,756 children, 40% boys and 60% girls, were enrolled out of which 79% became fluent with basic reading and writing of basic Urdu and mathematics.
+Since its establishment, Bunyad Foundation has implemented twenty projects solely to address child labour in ten different districts of the Punjab province.
+These projects ranged from enrolling children exposed to child labour in informal and formal schools, to ensure that their futures can be brighter.
+The children working in carpet weaving units, soccer ball and surgical industry, brick kilns, cotton fields, and even camel jockey were identified and advocacy was made with their employers, so that these students could be enrolled in informal basic education centers established by Bunyad, where they were provided food, stationary, books and sports items along with education.
+Between 1995 and 2013, the Foundation has established 10,815 informal and basic education centers for the children involved in labour.
+Through Bunyad Foundation’s unwavering efforts, 417,756 children, forty-percent male and sixty-percent female, were enrolled in school, out of which seventy-nine percent became fluent at basic reading and writing of Urdu and mathematics.